How this Midwest bank is doing much better than Wall Street giants - NewsBreak

 McDonald's stock hits all time high

-CNN — McDonald's stock hit an all time high Friday as Wall Street cheered the company's third quarter results.
+McDonald's stock hit an all time high Friday as Wall Street cheered the company's third quarter results.
 The share price hit about $274 on Friday, a jump of roughly 3% for the day.
-On Thursday, McDonald's reported consolidated revenues of about $5.87 billion for the third quarter,...

 Comments / 0